ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Architecture
 ------------

-We will be implementing a dense neural network on an Intel Cyclone V chip, which has both an ARM processor and FPGA on one chip (SoC).
+We will implement a neural network _as hardware_ on a Cyclone V chip.

+\smallnspace

 ![](./fig/chip.pdf)

+Implementing algorithms in hardware has several advantages:

+\undovspacepause

 - Low power
 - High throughput (GPU-like or better)